Agent Onboarding Documentation

 Description

-A discoverable spec tells an agent what your API offers; onboarding docs tell it how to start — how to authenticate, what the rate limits are, and what a real request looks like.
-When a getting-started guide and an API reference are linked from your homepage, both autonomous agents and the developers who build integrations can self-serve.
-Sites that bury or omit this material force every integration to begin with guesswork, which slows adoption and raises the chance of broken calls.
+A discoverable spec tells an agent what your API offers.
+Onboarding docs tell it how to start: how to authenticate, what the rate limits are, what a real request looks like.
+Link a getting-started guide and an API reference from the homepage, and both autonomous agents and the developers building integrations can serve themselves.
+Bury or skip this material, and every integration starts with guesswork.
+That slows adoption and breaks more calls than it should.

-- Provide both a getting-started/quickstart guide and an API-reference page — that pairing alone reaches the pass tier.
+- Ship both a getting-started/quickstart guide and an API-reference page.
+That pairing alone reaches the pass tier.

-- Cover authentication steps, rate limits, and example requests in the docs so agents can self-serve.
+- Document authentication steps, rate limits, and example requests so agents can serve themselves.

 - Add a

-<meta name="ai-agent" ...>tag pointing to your docs as an extra machine-readable hint. - Avoid placing developer docs under editorial paths like
+<meta name="ai-agent" ...>tag that points to your docs as an extra machine-readable hint. - Keep developer docs out of editorial paths like

 /news/or/video/, which the scanner excludes.